scottctaylor12/C4/docs/plugins/gist/usage.md

 **Parameters**

 * `agent_id` messages of unique id to read ("server" or the agent id)
-* `api_key` GitHub Personal Access Token to programmatically interact with GitHub Gist
+* `params.api_key` GitHub Personal Access Token to programmatically interact with GitHub Gist

 **Success Response (with commands)**